PaKu-PR/Simple-2FA/README.md

 Configuration:
 - Replace:
-	- sender_emial with your mail
+	- sender_emial with your email
-	- receiver_email with reciver mail
+	- receiver_email with your reciver email
 	- password with your mail password